Who Owns Your Data?

-Data is the fuel driving Big Data, IoT and analytics.
+Data is the fuel driving Big Data, IoT, and analytics.
 Some say, “Data is the new oil” meaning it is the universal fuel driving the economy.
-“Data is the new bacon” is the same idea, though more tasty.
+“Data is the new bacon” is the same idea, though tastier.

 But if data is so critical, who owns it?

 Data ownership is complicated.
 Really.
 Really.
 Complicated; for several reasons.
 Let’s focus on two.

 First, the legal concept of ownership of anything (land, art, oil, your car….) is complicated.
 Usually, the right of data ownership implies three separate rights.
 The right to possess something, and, the right to use it, and, the right to convey it to someone else.
 Anything made from three components is likely to be tricky.